johnmee/johnmee.com/pages/resume.md

 ### Dolby Laboratories

-Built a complete API for their [business voice communications](http://www.dolby.com/us/en/technologies/dolby-voice.html) and conferencing system client apps and
- devices: to create, connect, and disconnect to voice rooms, issuing tokens, et cetera.
- Involved a lot of formal testing for load and regression.
-Built with Python and Django and the [Django Rest Framework][django-rest-framework].
+Dolby needed a Pythonista to support and rebuild an API, included in the VOIP solution of a recent aquisition, ready for re-release as their [business voice communications and conferencing](http://www.dolby.com/us/en/technologies/dolby-voice.html) system:

+* assumed sole technical resposiblity for the API component of the system, providing authorization and room tokens to client programs connecting and connected to the system
+* re-architeched and re-implemented the existing _quick hack_ solution into a solid, elegant, for-the-future codebase affording management considerable confidence in reliability, security, and ability to scale
- Added the concept of _seats_, including fixed and variable numbers of them, and assignment of specific individuals to specific seats.
+* added new features, eg. the concept of _seats_, including fixed and variable numbers of them, and assignment of specific individuals to specific seats.
+* worked with formal Quality Assurance testing for load and regression

-Also maintained a PHP website for the [Dolby Axon](https://axon.dolby.com/) product; changed the payment model, applied new skins and made other improvements to the registration system.
+* also maintained a PHP website for the [Dolby Axon](https://axon.dolby.com/) product, changing the payment model, appling new skins, and making other improvements to the registration system

 [Dolby Laboratories][Dolby]: February 2011 &rarr; October 2011
 [Python], [Django], [MySQL], [Perforce](https://www.perforce.com/), [PHP], [Debian]